-If you choose to file the product it is a good idea to have a protective layer underneath like a base gel or a thin layer of clear acrylic.
-This will protect the nails when you remove the product.
 This method will however not allow you to remove all of the product but can be used when performing a fill-in with a different color and design.

 Properly removing any product from natural nails will take time and patience.
 It is never a good idea to rush this process in order to save time.
-You will end up damaging your clients’ nails and this is never acceptable.
+You will end up damaging your nails and this is never acceptable.